Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Introduction

 \section{Introduction}

-Spatial regression models have been universally used in many different fields such as environmental science \citep[][]{hu2018stat}, biological science \citep{zhang2011bayesian}, and econometrics \citep{brunsdon1996geographically} to explore the relation between a response variable and a set of predictors over a region.
-One of the most important tasks for a spatial regression model is to capture the spatial dependent structure for the response variable. \citet{cressie1992statistics} first proposed a regression model with Gaussian spatial random effects. \citet{diggle1998model} extended linear mixed effect model to generalized linear mixed regression.
-In both models, spatial random effects are accounted for by the intercepts, and the regression coefficients are assumed to be constant over space. \cite{brunsdon1996geographically} proposed a geographically weighted regression (GWR) to capture spatially varying pattern in regression coefficients.
-The idea of GWR has been subsequently extended to the Cox model framework by \citet{xue2019geographically}.
-GWR does not give any distribution assumption for spatially varying coefficients.
-Furthermore, \citet{gelfand2003spatial} incorporated spatial Gaussian process to linear regression model to build a spatially varying coefficients regression model.
-The literatures mentioned above all assume that each location has its own set of regression parameters, which sometimes leads to overfitting.
-Heterogeneity effects over the space of interest has not been taken into account.
-Detection of clustered covariate effects has significant merits in many different fields, such as environmental science, spatial econometrics, and disease mapping.
-For example, a country's demographical information often has different economic statuses and development patterns.
-More advanced regions and less developed regions could be put into separate clusters and analyzed.
-Such heterogeneity pattern is of great interest to regional economics researchers.
+Spatial regression models have been widely used in various fields, such as environmental science \citep{hu2018stat, yang2019bayesian, yang2021bayesian}, biological science \citep{zhang2011bayesian}, and econometrics \citep{brunsdon1996geographically, yang2022spatial}, to explore the relationship between a response variable and a set of predictors over a region.
+One of the key objectives of spatial regression models is to capture the spatial dependence structure of the response variable.
+Spatial random effects are typically incorporated through intercepts, while the regression coefficients are assumed to be constant over space in both linear models \citep{cressie1992statistics} and generalized linear models \citep{diggle1998model}.
+To capture spatially varying patterns in regression coefficients, \cite{brunsdon1996geographically} proposed geographically weighted regression (GWR).
+This idea has been further extended in subsequent works by \cite{hu2018modified, ma2019geographical, xue2019geographically}.
+Additionally, \cite{gelfand2003spatial} incorporated spatial Gaussian processes into linear regressions to construct a spatially varying coefficients regression model.
+However, these approaches assume that each location has its own set of regression parameters, which can sometimes lead to overfitting.
+The detection of clustered covariate effects has significant benefits in various fields, including environmental science, spatial econometrics, and disease mapping.
+For example, different regions of a country may exhibit distinct economic conditions and development patterns.
+From a modeling perspective, grouping more advanced regions and less developed regions into separate clusters can lead to a more parsimonious model.